 College of Science and Health > Academics > Mathematical Sciences > Undergraduate > Mathematical Sciences (BA) > Concentration Requirements > Applied & Computational Mathematics Concentration

 The concentration in Applied and Computational Mathematics is intended for any student who enjoys mathematics, problem solving, and applications to solving practical problems in business, government, and science.
-The concentration is especially intended for students seeking a career as quantitative analysts, computational scientists, and applied mathematicians, and for those thinking of continuing the study of applied or discrete mathematics at the graduate level.
+The concentration is intended especially for students seeking a career as quantitative analysts, computational scientists, and applied mathematicians, and for those thinking of continuing the study of applied or discrete mathematics at the graduate level.

 Open elective credit also is required to meet the minimum graduation requirement of 192 hours.

-Content displayed from Applied and Computational Mathematics on DePaul University Catalog
+Content displayed from this DePaul University catalog page.